Born: February 10, 1967

 On the small screen, Laura won a second Golden Globe—this time for her role in the historial drama Recount (2008).
 Just a few years later, she won a third Golden Globe for her role as Amy on the HBO TV series Enlightened, which she also co-created.

 She then starred in the 2014 drama The Fault in Our Stars, and in Wild (2014) opposite Reese Witherspoon, for which Laura received her second Academy Award nomination.
-More recently, she appeared alongside Kirsten Stewart and Michelle Williams in the drama Certain Women (2016), the biopic The Founder (2016) starring Michael Keaton and the comedy Wilson (2017) with Woody Harrelson.
-Her latest roles include parts in the major motion pictures Downsizing (2017) and Star Wars: The Last Jedi (2017).
+She appeared alongside Kirsten Stewart and Michelle Williams in the drama Certain Women (2016), the biopic The Founder (2016) starring Michael Keaton and the comedy Wilson (2017) with Woody Harrelson.
+She also starred in the major motion pictures Downsizing (2017) and Star Wars: The Last Jedi (2017).

 For her role as Renata Klein on the critically acclaimed HBO drama series Big Little Lies, Laura won her fourth Golden Globe in 2018.